Individual Springtime Omelet Parisienne

 Separate the yolks and the whites of the eggs, being careful to prevent any bit of the yolk from dropping into the whites.
 Add the cream, herbs, salt and pepper to the yolks and beat well.

 Beat the egg whites until soft peaks form.
 Stir 1/3 of the whites into the yolk mixture to lighten it.
 Then carefully fold the remaining whites into the mixture until well blended.

-Heat the butter in an 8-inch omelette pan over medium heat.
+Heat the butter in an 8-inch omelet pan over medium heat.
 Pour the egg mixture into the pan and smooth the surface.
 Run a rubber spatula around the edges and lightly under the mixture as it begins to cook to prevent it from sticking to the sides.
 Let it cook about 1 to 2 minutes, until the sides begin to bubble lightly.

-Layer your toppings on the surface of the omelette, starting with the cheeses and building from there.
+Layer your toppings on the surface of the omelet, starting with the cheeses and building from there.

 Place the pan in the oven and cook until the eggs are slightly firm throughout and the cheese is melted, about 4 minutes.

-Remove the pan from the oven and fold the omelette onto a serving platter.
+Remove the pan from the oven and fold the omelet onto a serving platter.